tshaihan/EEE3097S_Design_Project/Simulation/README.md

-# How to run the simulation:
+# Simulation

-## Folders:
+## Files:
+* simulation.m - runs the simulation
-* GUI.m
+* GUI.m - contains the simulation GUI
-* main.m
-* MATLAB App 2023-09-10 20-53-55.mp4 (which is a video of the simulation being run, for reference)
+* test.m - used to test the simulation
+* results.csv - output data of the tests run by test.m